The Atlantic in Southampton sold last week for $13.55 million with the Cerio Natter Team of Brown Harris Stevens, who had both sides of the deal.

 According to records, Hampton Resorts, LLC purchased the property in November of 2015 for $5.7 million.

-The four-acre property sits on a sprawling 4.09-acre lot at 1655 County Road 39, a short drive from bay and ocean beaches, Southampton Village’s shopping and restaurants, as well as top-notch golf courses.
+The four-acre property sits at 1655 County Road 39, a short drive from bay and ocean beaches, Southampton Village’s shopping and restaurants, as well as top-notch golf courses.